golgoth31/cplugins/README.md

 ## Usage

 1. Copy or clone this repo to your nagios plugins directory
-2. Add a cplugins_notifications.json file at the root of the directory for notifications
+2. Add a cplugins_notifications.json file for notifications (default is in "/etc/centreon/cplugins_notifications.json")

 ### Notifications